RMTrasmont/SampleProjects/README.md

 ## - Introduction
 <!-- SHORT APP INTRO -->
-Rick Ross themed Core data App.
-Using Core Data to persist tasks.
+ Themed to do list app.
+Using Core Data to persist tasks when app goes into the background.
+App has custom sliding button, pop up views, lists, sounds and swipe gesture effects.

 <!-- ADD IMAGES/GIF FOR INTRO -->